QiHackers

 Baduanjin is not just another passing exotic object because it solves a real problem of fit.
 It fits small apartments, tired bodies, anxious schedules, and people who want a practice that does not require becoming a different personality.

-The most durable wellness habits are often the ones that people can imagine repeating in ordinary life.
+The most durable wellness habits are the ones that people can imagine repeating in ordinary life, not just in peak-motivation moments.
 Baduanjin has that quality.
 It does not need to be glamorous to remain useful.
+It does not need a community.
+It does not need accountability partners.
+It needs only fifteen minutes and a decision to keep showing up.

 How To Enter Without Turning It Into Content About Content